Responsible Asset Management

 PEMBINA'S COMMITMENT TO SAFE OPERATIONS

 Pembina is prepared to safely and effectively respond to emergency situations, related to or impacting our operations.
-Learn more about our Emergency Management program by reading our Emergency Management Factsheet
+To learn more about our Emergency Management Program, read our Emergency & Continuity Management Program Factsheet

 Emergency Phone Number: